 (1) Subject to operational requirements, an employee shall be entitled to receive their vacation in an unbroken period.
-If an employee decides to break their entitlement into more than one (1) continuous group of workdays, they shall be entitled to use their seniority rights for only one (1) such group of days in a calendar year.
+Where an employee chooses to split their vacation, their second choice of vacation time shall be made only after all other employees concerned have made their initial selection.